-There may be instances where you don't want to report it at all, but those are rare.
+There may be instances where you don't want to report a car accident at all, but those are rare.
 For example, if you were to scrape your car door against a steel beam while backing out of a parking space, you probably wouldn't want to report it if the repair is estimated to cost the same or less than your insurance deductible.
 Also, your insurer may decide to raise your rates after such a report, especially if you have prior claims, although premium hikes are unpredictable.
-But even low-speed collisions with seemingly minor damage can sometimes cost more than $1,000 to fix, according to tests conducted by the Insurance Institute for Highway Safety (IIHS) in 2008.
+But even low-speed collisions with seemingly minor damage can cost several thousand dollars to fix.
+For example, in 2020, the average property damage claim was $4,711.

 How Long Do You Have to Report It?

 The short answer is that you should report the accident as soon as you can, even at the scene if possible (most insurers have 24-hour accident claim hotlines and mobile apps for claims).
-If it's a single-vehicle accident and you're not even sure whether to call, you'll probably want to read through your policy and make an informed decision once you get home.
+If it's a single-vehicle accident and you're not even sure whether to call, you'll probably want to read through your policy and make an informed decision once you're reasonably able to do so.

 Many insurance companies require policyholders to make claims within a specified window of time after the accident has occurred, but these limits are not made public and are specific to each policy.
 If you are unsure, ask your insurance agent.